flavienbwk/book-devops/eng/AUDIOBOOK.md

 Lastly, the software factory is where software developed by your teams will be built and then deployed on your infrastructure.
 Analogous to the continuous integration principle, continuous deployment chains are responsible for deploying software according to rules defined in code.

 Caution: under no circumstances does a software factory allow your teams to develop software per se.
-The software factory provides resources for engineers to develop their software (dependencies, packages, binaries) but doesn't allow for code writing or execution within it.
+The software factory provides resources for engineers to develop their software (such as dependencies, packages or binaries) but doesn't allow for code writing or execution within it.

 The software factory to a developer is what a brush set is to an artist: the set contains all the tools to paint, but the artist spends their time working on their easel.
 The developer's easel is their IDE on their computer: they code and run their code to test it as they write it.
 Options for setting up development environments are described in the chapter "Zero Trust-Based Development".